LordAlucard90/TDD-ByExample/Part01 - The Money Example/readme.md

 When `times` is called the internal state of Dollar (ie `amount`) change so the test could be extended to avoid this state mutation.

 In this step the first thing is the test refactoring and then the code refactoring.

+## Step 03: equals()

+Since Dollar create always a new Dollar is a *Value Object*.
+This kind of objects need the equals method and, if are related with a database, a hashCode method too.

+In this step first was tested the equality, then the disequality to make a triangularization that helps to find the code duplication.